-According to Elie Khoury, CEO of Woopra, the typical sales-led business structures their team like the graph below:
+According to Elie Khoury, CEO of Woopra, the typical sales-led business structures its team like the image below:

-On the left side, you have your profit centre, which handles your sales, marketing, and customer success teams.
-On the right, you have your cost centre, which creates the product.
+On the left side, you have your profit center, which handles your sales, marketing, and customer success teams.
+On the right, you have your cost center, which creates the product.

 The problem with this organizational structure is that the product is often an afterthought.
 If the sales team closes a really big customer on the condition of a few product tweaks, well, the engineering and product team have a new project to do.

-What makes product-led organizations unique is that they lead with the product across every department, according to Woopra’s Khoury.
+What makes a product-led business unique is that all teams leverage the product to hit their goals.

 Having the product team involved throughout the business allows for product-led businesses to create a seamless customer experience across every department.
 What makes a product-led business unique is that all teams leverage the product to hit their goals.